alumniGiovanni/alumniGiovanni/README.md

 - 🔭 I’m currently working on these projects to create a portfolio and hopefully skip some interview tests
 - 💬 You can see multiple languages across my projects like English, French, Portuguese, Spanish and sometimes German that's because i love lingustics.😄
-- 📫 How to reach me: Add me on linkedin https://www.linkedin.com/in/giovanni-andrade0000/
+- 📫 How to reach me: Find me on linkedin https://www.linkedin.com/in/giovanni-andrade0000/
 - ⚡ Fun fact: I dont like open-source, i'm a ruthless capitalist, everything you do generates value, here i'm tho.

 <!--